houen/www.houen.net/_pages/work-guide.md

 Now say we introduce a new email "reminder 2" which is only for non-admin users.
 This one will also need to take admins into account.

 Then we add a new user type, accounting, which should also not get the "regular user" emails.
-Now we need to expand the if-statements in both the reminder and reminder 2 emails.
+Now we need to expand the if-statements in both the "reminder" and "reminder 2" emails.

+The first feature was just the cost of implementing that single one.
+The second feature Had two necessary changes in order to implement one feature.
+The third also two.
+The third one was touching the logic of both the email features.
+It required three changes.

-When we keep adding features, the interactions between them get more and more complicated, and changes become more costly.
-At some point, a feature will have some many interactions that adding one costs the equivalent time (salary) of two features, had you had less of them.
+The work required for each feature quickly grows in complexity the more features we add.
+The interactions between them get more and more complicated.
+Changes become increasingly costly.
+At some point, a feature will have so many interactions that adding one costs double the time (salary) of implementing it, had there been less features in the system.

 > Every time you decide to add a feature you are choosing to not add a different future feature.